Superstar outfielder Juan Soto agrees to historic deal with the New York Mets, per reports

 The Mets are coming off an improbable postseason run which ended in a loss to the Los Angeles Dodgers in the National League Championship Series.

-The Amazin’ Mets open its 2025 spring training Grapefruit League schedule on February 22 against the Houston Astros at Clover Park in Port St. Lucie, Florida.
+The Amazin’ Mets open their 2025 spring training Grapefruit League schedule February 22 against the Houston Astros at Clover Park in Port St. Lucie, Florida.

-The team will then begin its regular season on March 27 against the Astros in Houston.
+The team will then begin its regular season March 27 against the Astros in Houston.

 The-CNN-Wire